hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

 Right side of button

-〇 Enter characters in the text box
+〇  On a web page where an asynchronous event occurs when characters in the TextBox is enterd, wait until the event completes.

 **[My article (Only Japanese)]**